Sreshtha-portfolio-Projects/jewellery-ecommerce/Documents/DEPLOYMENT_GUIDE.md

    Should show Swagger UI.

 ✅ **Backend is deployed!** Save your backend URL - you'll need it for frontend configuration.

+**Important**: The admin panel is part of the frontend application, so it will be deployed automatically when you deploy the frontend.
+No separate deployment is needed.

+**⚠️ Important: Run Admin Roles Migration**

+Before you can access the admin panel, you need to run the admin roles migration:

+1. Go to **Supabase Dashboard → SQL Editor**
+2. Run the migration: `migrations/supabase-admin-roles.sql`
+3. This creates the `user_roles` table for managing admin users

+**Note**: If you haven't run this migration yet, do it now.
+The admin panel won't work without it.

 ---